DOSSIER

 ⬩ ⬥ ⬩ ⬥ ⬩

 What could have been four suns felt like four moons as the boy searched desperately for his pair within the Twelveswood until exhaustion and fever overtook him.
 Slipping in and out of consciousness, he awoke beneath the stars, one ear rotating towards the sound of soft plucking—a tune achingly familiar, yet foreign all the same.
 The euphony seeped into his wary bones, settled into his throbbing heart.
 When he finally summoned just enough strength to lift his heavy lids, he could barely make out the bard strumming an instrument with a long neck and a rounded body, illuminated by the campfire that seemed to crackle in rhythm.
 He was far too young to comprehend the distant glimmer when their gazes met but for a fleeting moment, yet each harmonious pluck had him speculating the past as he drifted in and out of consciousness.
 The bard’s presence gave him, at the very least, peace of mind in knowing he would not die alone, embraced by a melody that may as well be his funeral dirge.The Twelve seemed to have other plans, however.When next he found himself awares, he was not floating in the Aetherial Sea but offered a plate of fish with a smoky, charred aroma.
 On instinct, he found himself devouring it like a hungry Coeurl.
 Only when the second serving was gone did he think that perhaps he should have spared some for the bard who had graciously prepared it.
-Suddenly, his stomach felt sour.“Sorry, but my parents are dead and my sister is lost.”
-He groused, almost accusingly.No, that was not true.
+Suddenly, his stomach felt sour.“Sorry, but my parents are dead and my sister is gone,” he said cheekily before lowering his eyes.No, that was not true.
 He lost his sister.
-The guilt had him mumbling under his breath.
-“I should have died, too.”“We’re kindred spirits, you and I. Now drink your fill.”
+The guilt had him mumbling under his breath, “I should have died, too.”“We’re kindred spirits, you and I. Now drink your fill.”
 He was caught by surprise by the bard’s candid reply as a flask of water was pushed into his hands.
 He was too proud to ask what ‘kindred’ meant but somehow understood they shared similar pain.“Aren’t you going to ask who I am?”“Would you be so inclined as to tell me?”How uppity!’ the boy thought, but he was too tired not to acquiesce. “… L’aurehn.”The bard seemed to consider it for a moment, absently stroking his instrument as he sang in a low voice:

-“Aye, the sun burns hot but the shadows are cold,
+Aye, the sun burns hot but the shadows are cold,

 One need not glitter to be gold.